gynryiie/Auto-Crafter/README.md

     set [amount]            set the current crafted count to the specified amount. reset                   reset the current count and the elapsed time to 0. macro keybind [1-9]     set the initial keybind to be used for crafting.

-[Requires: Telesto, MacroChain]
-    macro shared [0-99]     set the in-game macro from the shared tabs to be used for crafting. macro individual [0-99] set the in-game macro from the individual tabs to be used for crafting.

-[Requires: Telesto, SomethingNeedsDoing]
-    macro snd [macro name]  set the SND macro to be used for crafting. extract                 extracts all materia from spiritbonded items
 ```